Darboux evaluations of algebraic Gauss hypergeometric functions: Appendix

 \subsection{Hypergeometric equations}

+The singularities and local exponents of the hypergeometric equation (\ref{hpgdee}) are conveniently revealed in Riemann's $P$-notation:

-If we permute the parameters $e_0,e_1,e_\infty$ in (\ref{hpgdee}) or multiply some of them by $-1$, we get hypergeometric equations related by well-known fractional-linear transformations \cite{specfaar}.
+As we see, the first row indicates the regular singular points, and the other rows contain the local exponents and the variable $z$.
+The exponent differences obviously are $e_0=1-c$, $e_1=c-a-b$ and $e_\infty=a-b$.
+These linear expressions in $a,b,c$ can be inverted, so that an ordered sequence of exponent differences determines the hypergeometric equation.
+If we permute the exponent differences $e_0,e_1,e_\infty$ or multiply some of them by $-1$, we get hypergeometric equations related by well-known fractional-linear transformations \cite{specfaar}.
 In general, there are 24 hypergeometric equations related in this way, and they share the same (up to radical factors and fractional-linear change of the independent variable) 24 hypergeometric Kummer's solutions.